-Muscatine County Jail Administrator Dean Naylor has a YouTube channel in which he details the coming “end times.”
-In a related written treatise, he says Muslims worship Satan and will soon hunt down and kill Christians and Jews.
-(Photo: YouTube screen capture.)
+Muscatine County Jail Administrator Dean Naylor had a YouTube channel in which he detailed the coming “end times.”
+In a related written treatise, he has said Muslims worship Satan and will soon hunt down and kill Christians and Jews.
+(Screen shot from Nayor video posted on Youtube)

 The top administrator at one of Iowa’s largest jails says Muslims are “pawns of the devil” and will soon be hunting down and killing Christians.

 Muscatine County Jail Administrator Dean Naylor has placed online a lengthy treatise on the subject, as well as seven videos, all of which were produced five to six years ago but remain publicly accessible online.